 Size 14 - Bust 43"/107.5cm, Waist 33"/82.5cm, Hips 43"/107.5cm

-Fitting notes and measurments are included in all garment descriptions where needed.
-Simply click the 'size and fit' tab at the top of each product description (underneath the product description on the mobile version of our site).
+Fitting notes and measurements are included in all garment descriptions where you need to pay special attention.
+Simply click the 'size and fit' tab at the bottom of each product.

 If you have purchased a bra (either from us, or elsewhere) and the size isn't quite right, it's easy to work out what's gone wrong and how to find the right size for you.
 Bra cups are 'cross graded' which means the the same cup is used for several different sizes.
 If your band is too tight, but the cup fits perfectly, then you need to go up a band size and down a cup size (this will make the band 2" longer, but the cup the same as the first size).